eneerge/mIRC-Scripting-Language-for-Sublime-Text/README.md

 Installation
 ------------
 # Option 1 (Package Control)
 This package is now available in Package Control.
-If you have Package Control install:
+If you have Package Control installed:
 1. Ctrl+Shift+P
 2. Install Package
 3. mIRC Scripting Language (Highlight and Autocomplete)